wavemaker/docs/learn/on-premise/observability/metrics-collection/overview.md

 | [jmeter](https://github.com/johrstrom/jmeter-prometheus-plugin) | Collects *jvm* level classloader,thread,heap,GC related metrics  |
 | [micrometer](https://github.com/micrometer-metrics/micrometer) | This is used to collect any custom metrics from the java web application deployed as a microservice in a container. |

-With the help of above tools, all the data is aggregated at Prometheus.
+With the help of the above tools, all the data is aggregated at Prometheus.

 ### Architecture